kikuchan/libqrean/README.md

 # What's this?

-A portable QR and Barcode manipulation library with a small footprint.
+A portable QR and Barcode manipulation library with a small footprint written in C.

 ![animation](https://github.com/kikuchan/libqrean/assets/445223/1fdf9b2f-df63-4c0e-8cd6-a72633f2abc3)